codebude/takecode/README.md

 ### Finding Your massCode Database

-massCode Web works by reading your existing massCode `db.json` file.
+takeCode works by reading your existing massCode `db.json` file.
 Here's how to locate it:

 #### On Different Operating Systems: